 - Communicate with targeted students regarding steps taken to end harassment.

 - Check in with targeted students to ensure that harassment has ceased.

 - When an investigation reveals that harassment has occurred, a school should take steps reasonably calculated to:

 - End the harassment,

 - Eliminate any hostile environment,

-- Prevent retaliation against the targeted student(s) or complainant(s).
+- Prevent retaliation against the targeted student(s), complainant(s), or witnesses.

 What should a school do to resolve a harassment complaint?